-8. Familiarize the parts and rehearse your licks
+8. Familiarize and Rehearse

-This instruction is really not exclusive to bassists at all, but is important (and still ignored) enough to warrant a mention anyway.
+This instruction is really not exclusive to bassists at all but is important (and still ignored) enough to warrant a mention anyway.
 Be sure that you’re well prepared with all your parts before entering the studio.

 The confidence arising from this will make work fast and efficient.

 Overly stretched recording sessions only lead to fatigue and frustration, so do your practice before hitting the studio.
-They add to the cost, devalue your talent and can be generally unpleasant for everyone involved.
+They add to the cost, devalue your talent, and can be generally unpleasant for everyone involved.

 The confidence in your playing, in turn, can allow you to focus on relaying your musicality and charisma to elevate the music to the next level.

 This may seem a tad obvious but it is highly overlooked.
-Great instruments usually tuning well but they aren’t impervious to falling out.
+Great instruments usually tune well but they aren’t impervious to falling out.
 As musicians, we can get caught up in the histrionics of the studio and song and forget the need to check the tuning right before a take.